 On Receiving a Third-party Opinion

-Mr. Takegahara has again provided us with valuable feedback on the Group's CSR promotion.
-We are honored that he has praised the progress of our overall CSR initiatives.
+Mr. Takegahara has again provided us with valuable feed back on the Group's CSR promotion.

 This fiscal year's CSR report, our first as the MinebeaMitsumi Group, contains two Special Features and two Hot Topics sections.
 We are very pleased to receive high appraisal for the way in which these sections represent the CSR of the MinebeaMitsumi Group.

 Based on the points raised by Mr. Takegahara regarding depicting the link between value creation and the resolution of social challenges, we hope to proceed by first gaining an understanding of these issues through communication with stakeholders.